 Shelly earned her Bachelor’s degree from Vassar College and has a Master of Arts in National Security Studies from the U.S. Naval War College, as well as a Master of Arts in International Relations from the University of Oklahoma’s Program in Europe.

-She serves as the Co-Chair of the Executive Committee for the Leadership Council of Women in National Security (LCWINS), and Chairs the Defense Advisory Committee on Women in the Services (DACOWITS).
+She served as the Co-Chair of the Executive Committee for the Leadership Council of Women in National Security (LCWINS), and Chairs the Defense Advisory Committee on Women in the Services (DACOWITS).
 She serves on the Board of Directors for both the USO National Capital Region and Food for Others, a Fairfax County food bank and pantry.
 She is married to Jason Stoneman and they live with their two children in Arlington, VA.